I like furniture, art and people.

 I was one of those kids who didn't know exactly what I wanted to do as a career or where I wanted to go to college when I was a senior in high school.
 What I did know: I loved working with interesting and knowledgeable people (women especially) and I was drawn to people who loved their work.
 I was a sensitive person and academics were not my strongest suit.
 I worked during the school year and summers trying on different part time jobs: bistro, flower shop, antique store, interior design studio, art gallery and working with local nonprofits.
 I started school at U.T.
 Arlington, transfered to DeAnza College in Cupertino and then transferred to U.C.S.C. where I graduated with a B.A. in Art History (Porter College 93'.)
 I continued to work in the fields of retail furniture and art and volunteered to community causes as I was able.

-In 2006, I received a Jefferson Award for the design and furniture contributions I made to Maitri Compassionate Care in S.F.
-The work and care happening within this special facility taught me so much - far beyond design and furniture it boiled down to the importance of compassion and care.
-Not letting people die alone was part of the original mission.
-The mission has expanded to help make Maitri 's services and housing available for people who get stronger.
-Remarkable experiences during this time helped shape who I am today.
-Maitri's website.
+In 2006, I received a Jefferson Award for the design and furniture contributions I made to Maitri Compassionate Care in S.F (through my work at Healing Environments.)
+The work and care happening within this facility taught me so much - far beyond design and furniture it boiled down to the importance of compassion and care.
+Not letting people die alone was the original mission.
+Over the years the mission has expanded to help make Maitri 's services and housing available for people who get stronger and live longer.
+Remarkable and rewarding experiences during this time helped shape who I am today.
+Click here to see Maitri's website.

-In 2011, I had the opportunity to open this store.
+In 2011, I opened this store.
 I was in a career transition post-Healing Environments and post-Interim Executive Director of Maitri.
 My son was in 6th grade and commented to me that he appreciated the good work I was doing but he didn't get to see me as much.
-I move through life encouraging poeple I meet to live. life. now.
+I move through life encouraging people I meet to LIVE.
+LIFE.
+NOW.
 I decided to heed my own advice and take a leap of faith by starting my own business.
-Having a brick and mortar shop in a charming neighborhood in a great city is pretty awesome.
+Having a 'brick and mortar' shop in a charming neighborhood in a great city is pretty awesome.
+Challenging - yes and very rewarding too.
+A local paper, The New Fillmore wrote a beautiful story about me and the shop closing in their April 2019 issue.

 I'm committed to community volunteering for special projects and causes.
-Most recently, I've been a board member for the Presidio Heights Neighborhood Association (PHAN), Sacramento Street Merchants Assoc., NERT- Emergency preparedness, a member of the SFPD Richmond Police Station Community Advisory Board (CPAB) plus I had a 10 year role with the Maitri Board of Directors.
-My personal agenda is to create a safe, prosperous, connected neighborhood commercial district and community.
+I've served on boards and volunteered for the past 20 years continuously.
+Groups and organizations include: Presidio Heights Neighborhood Association (PHAN), Sacramento Street Merchants Assoc., NERT- (Earthquake Emergency Preparedness), a member of the SFPD Richmond Police Station Community Advisory Board (CPAB) plus I had a 10 year role with the Maitri Board of Directors.
+My personal agenda is to foster a safe, prosperous, connected commercial district and strengthen our community.